Chris Duliban: Coaching career

-In 1996, he was the head coach for Hyde Park Baptist High School, he reached the playoffs in 9 out of 12 seasons (4 semi-finals and 9 quarter-finals).
-In 1999, he was the defensive coordinator for the Texas Terminators of the Indoor Professional Football League.
+After some time in business and real estate, he became the head coach for Hyde Park Baptist High School in 1996.
+Over the next twelve seasons, he reached the playoffs nine times (four semi-finals and nine quarter-finals).

+In 1999, he was also the defensive coordinator for the Texas Terminators of the Indoor Professional Football League and took them to the Championship game.
 In 2001, he was named the head coach of the Austin Rockers in the National Indoor Football League.